-Thank you again for your cooperation and continued participation over the past year in this important survey.
+Thank you for your cooperation in this important survey.
 We appreciate your help.

 FREQUENTLY ASKED QUESTIONS

 Why is the Census Bureau calling me?
 I thought they only operated every ten years.

 In addition to the decennial census, we collect data on a monthly basis.
 We collect these data to provide up-to-date information on topics such as unemployment, spending, family income, housing, manufacturing, and business activities to track the country's economy.